Diversity, Equity & Inclusion

 JWU has more than 100 clubs and organizations that are open to all students.
 All groups have a commitment to inclusive excellence, and many play an active role in promoting social justice by creating space for students to connect with one another and engage with issues that are impacting today’s world.
 This space will regularly spotlight some of these clubs and organizations.

-Previous Cultural Program winners:
+Previous Cultural Program Winners:

 • 2021: Black History 101: Mobile Museum; Black Student Alliance, University Involvement Board, National Panhellenic Council